influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/flux-in-dashboards.md

     weight: 7
 ---

-[Chronograf](/chronograf/latest/) is InfluxData’s open source web interface for building and customizing dashboards that visualize your data.
+[Chronograf](/chronograf/latest/) is the web user interface for managing for the InfluxData platform that lest you create and customize dashboards that visualize your data.
 Visualized data is retrieved using either an InfluxQL or Flux query.
 This guide walks through using Flux queries in Chronograf dashboard cells.